 Cloud computing: Depending on the architecture you build for your company, you can have two layers of protection.
-One is the public cloud provider themselves who are in a very secure environment as they are handling hundreds of records.
+One is the public cloud provider themselves who run a very secure environment.

 Instead of public versus private, the question should be about how you can better manage your data in the public cloud.
-One layer is the public cloud provider’s security, and the second layer should be your security standards so that it is as good as running it hybrid or even private.
+One layer is the public cloud provider’s security, and the second layer should be your own security standards so that the overall security level s as good as running it hybrid or even private cloud.

-Open source: For a company of our size to do certain open-source technologies, we will do in areas such as criticality of the maintenance of that open-source software is not on the line of business resiliency.
+Open source: For a company of our size to use certain open-source technologies, we will look at areas such as the criticality of the maintenance of that open-source software is not on the line of business resiliency.

-If there is a performant application I need on the front end and I use an open source, we need to find teams who can back it up in terms of Level 2 (L2) and Level 3 (L3) support, a set of people who can provide the support to address any issues.
+If there is a performant application I need on the front end and I use an open source, we need to find teams who can provide Level 2 (L2) and Level 3 (L3) support, - a set of people who can provide the support to address any issues.
 I’d be reluctant to put in open-source software where there are questions of business resilience, especially in front-end applications.

 Open platforms: Open platforms would be different in the sense that it’s moving from host-based to a distributed computing platform.
 While we provide our apps on both Android and iOS platforms, it’s the consumer that drives it.

 Open platforms are becoming clearer and more persistent in terms of where you draw a distinction.
 But still, in the enterprise software category, we use platforms which are well-supported by the vendors who own the source code.